brevzin/cpp_proposals/118x_spaceship/spaceship-tuneup.md

 # Richard's Example

-Daveed Vandevoorde pointed out that the wording in [over.match.oper] for determining rewritten candidates is currently:
+Daveed Vandevoorde [@vdv.well-formed] pointed out that the wording in [over.match.oper] for determining rewritten candidates is currently:

 >  For the relational (7.6.9) operators, the rewritten candidates include all member, non-member, and built-in candidates for the operator `<=>` for which the rewritten expression `(x <=> y) @ 0` is **well-formed** using that `operator<=>`.

 Well-formed is poor word choice here, as that implies that we would have to fully instantiate both the `<=>` invocation and the `@` invocation.
 What we really want to do is simply check if this is viable in a SFINAE-like manner.
+Addressing that may seem like mostly a Core matter, except that it does lead to other interesting questions of what exactly we mean by well-formed and what exactly do we want to check.

 This led Richard Smith to submit the following example [@smith]:

 ```cpp
 struct Base {